Multicopy observables for the detection of optically nonclassical states: Multicopy nonclassicality observables

 \end{widetext} where $P_4$ is the group of even permutations.
-The expression of $\hat{f}_{1235}$ can be further simplified if we apply some linear optics transformation on the 4 modes.
-In analogy with the 3-mode observable, we apply an orthogonal transformation on the mode operators which has the property of concentrating the coherent component of the four identical input states onto the first mode.
-By choosing the tensor product of two 2-dimensional discrete Fourier transforms, namely
+The expression of $\hat{f}_{1235}$ can be further simplified if we apply some linear optics transformation on the four modes.
+In analogy with the three-mode observable, we apply an orthogonal transformation on the mode operators that has the property of concentrating the coherent component of the four identical input states onto the first mode.
+By choosing the tensor product of two two-dimensional discrete Fourier transforms (realized with 50:50 beam splitters),

 we obtain the simpler expression